TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ...which means, for GainRef1, we are dividing our EER exposure into 308 / 12 = ~ 25 slices

-Note that tilts from GainRef1 and GainRef2 have different number of frames (on average), so edit that value accordingly!
+Note that tilts from GainRef1 and GainRef2 have different numbers of frames (on average), so edit that value accordingly!

 ```
 N_frames = 0.5 / ( 3.5 * 1.91² / 350  ) = 13.7 ~ 14 frames